pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 #### Push payload helper

-Use helper to format payloads for Push messages (Create Push Payload Helper Section).
+Use helper to format payload for Push messages.
+See Create Push Payload Helper.

 ```
 1

 ```

 ## Fire

-Sends a message to Functions event handlers and Illuminate.
-Delivered only to handlers on the target channel; not replicated to subscribers and not stored in history.
+Sends a message to Functions event handlers and Illuminate only.
+Not replicated to subscribers and not stored in history.

 ### Method(s)